Atomtomate/page/_publications/msc_info.md

 venue: 'Goethe University Frankfurt'
 ---

-Master thesis in computer science, investigating the stability of financial networks topologies with cross-ownerships under exterrnal financial shocks.
+Master thesis in computer science.

+Investigating the stability of financial networks topologies with cross-ownerships under exterrnal financial shocks.

 The numerical calculations have been carried out with Monte Carlo techniques.